-We got to see the Diamond Club, President’s Club, a luxury suite, and the press box and take in the sweeping views from all of them.
+We got to see the Diamond Club, President’s Club, a luxury suite, and the press box, and take in the sweeping views from all of them.
 We saw the opposing team clubhouse and Shirley Povich media center.
-And throughout most of it, we saw many great photos — shots of old timers and presidents throwing first pitches.
-Artifacts from years’ past, like President Kennedy’s seat from RFK stadium and the chairs that were hit by some of the longest home runs, were on display in the club rooms.
+And throughout most of it, we saw many great photos — shots of old timers, presidents throwing first pitches, and more momentous images.
+Artifacts from years’ past, like President Kennedy’s seat from RFK Stadium and the chairs that were hit by some of the longest home runs, were on display in the club rooms.

 And one of the most exciting parts, especially for the kids, was saved for last: We got to go down to the field.
 Not on the grass, but on the track just around it.
 We sat in the dugouts and hung out in the Nationals bullpen, where all of the kids got a turn throwing a pitch.
 Pretty awesome, and the perfect way to end our tour.

 I was thinking how much my dad would like the venture and asked how I might arrange a visit next time he’s in town.
-It turns out these tours are actually available to the public on most non game days throughout the season.
+It turns out these tours are actually available to the public on most non game days throughout the season and a bit beyond.
 Who knew?!
 Times vary by day, so check the calendar for the schedule on the day you hope to go.
 You can also go on game days, though the tour is limited; there’s no on-field stop and no pitching in the Bull Pen.
 Tickets for all tours are $15/adults, $12/children, military, and seniors.